Born: c. 1935

 Language: Kukatja, Ngarti

-When Bai Bai’s family first saw cattle, they did not know what they were.
+When Bai Bai and her family first saw cattle, they did not know what they were.
 They fed one to the dogs – and when the dogs did not die they realised the meat was safe for people to eat.
 Later, as a young girl, Bai Bai accompanied her family on two trips to the station near Gregory Salt Lake to take bullocks.
 On the second trip they were caught, chained to a tree and given poisoned food to eat.
 Some Aboriginal stockmen talked the station owners into releasing them.

-Her family fled, and walked 200 kilometres to Nandalarra without stopping.
+Her family fled, and walked 200 kms to Nandalarra without stopping.
 After this they were very frightened of white people and avoided them until Balgo Mission was founded in 1948.
 Even then they approached carefully, camping at Emily Spring (Nyilli) for about a year before moving all the way in.
 Since then she has lived in the Balgo community and is a senior and respected Law Woman.
 She was married to artist Sunfly Tjampitjin (now deceased).

 Her paintings reflect these responsibilities and her main painting themes are Tingari Dreamings.
 Her country is the Stansmore Ranges and around Yagga Yagga (an outlying community to Balgo).
 She began to paint in 1986 in Balgo, and since then has introduced younger members of her family to painting.
 She has been involved in several publications including “Yarrtji: Six women’s stories from the Great Sandy Desert”, 1997, Aboriginal Studies Press, Canberra.